Chameleons: Profile and Information

 Diet

-Chameleons diet consists of birds and insects.
+Chameleons’ diet consists of birds and insects.
 They creep in very slowly to catch their prey.
-Once they have their prey close enough, they shoot out their long sticky tongues to catch their meal.
+Once their prey is close enough, they shoot out their long, sticky tongues to catch their meal.

-The chameleons’ tongue is twice as long as their body, according to Encyclopedia Britannica.
-Once they catch their prey, it is then drawn to the back of the color shifter’s mouth, where it is broken down and digested by active stomach acids.
+According to Encyclopedia Britannica, the chameleons’ tongue is twice as long as their body.
+Once they catch their prey, it is drawn to the back of the color shifter’s mouth, broken down and digested by active stomach acids.

 Habits

 Most chameleons use their prehensile tails to wrap around branches of trees.
-They also use their large toes that can firmly grip on branches.
+They also use their large toes to grip branches firmly.

-Asides having the ability to change colors, chameleons possess another feature that other animals don’t.
-They are able to move their eyes independent of each other.
-This feature allows them to focus on two different directions at the same time.
+Aside from having the ability to change colors, chameleons possess another feature that other animals don’t.
+They can move their eyes independently of each other.
+This feature allows them to focus on two different directions simultaneously.
 Like camera lenses, chameleons can quickly enlarge their focus on an object.

 Naturally, chameleons are loners.
-Most times, female chameleons prefer to be left alone by male chameleons.
-On rare occasions, a female chameleon doesn’t mind company, and male chameleons may then approach them for mating.
-As stated earlier, brighter colored males are more likely to get the girls than duller-looking males.
+Most of the time, female chameleons prefer to be left alone by male chameleons.
+On rare occasions, a female chameleon doesn’t mind company, and male chameleons may approach them for mating.
+As stated earlier, brighter-colored males are more likely to get the girls than duller-looking males.

 Offspring

-Chameleons show many dissimilarities from many reptiles because species like Jackson’s chameleon have live births.
-The Jackson’s chameleon can give birth to (8 to 30) baby chameleons at once, and their gestation period can last up to six months.
+Chameleons are dissimilar from many reptiles because species like Jackson’s chameleon have live births.
+Jackson’s chameleons can give birth to (8 to 30) baby chameleons at once, and their gestation period can last up to six months.

-Even though young Jackson’s are born live, -unlike other reptiles that lay their young ones as eggs,- chameleon babies started as eggs.
+Even though young Jacksons are born alive -unlike other reptiles that lay their young ones as eggs- chameleon babies started as eggs.
 Jackson’s chameleon mothers have the eggs incubated inside their bodies instead of having them laid in nests.

-Other species of chameleon lay eggs that get incubated for a period of 4 to 24 months, depending on what chameleon species it is.
-The number of eggs laid is solely dependent on the size of the chameleon.
+Other chameleon species lay eggs that get incubated for 4 to 24 months, depending on the chameleon species.
+The number of eggs laid solely depends on the size of the chameleon.
 Small-sized chameleons lay about 2 to 4 eggs, while bigger chameleons can produce 80 to 100 at once.

-Generally, chameleons hit maturity at 1 to 2 years old, no matter the chameleon species, except for the Madagascan chameleon.
-The Madagascan chameleon, according to Encyclopedia Britannica, has been tagged the vertebrate with the shortest lifespan in the world.
+Generally, chameleons hit maturity at 1 to 2 years old, regardless of the chameleon species, except for the Madagascan chameleon.
+According to Encyclopedia Britannica, the Madagascan chameleon has been tagged as the vertebrate with the shortest lifespan in the world.

 Their eggs get hatched in November, they reach adulthood in January, reproduce in February, and the whole adult population dies off, which concludes a lifespan of only three months.